denten-books/plain-text/5-chapter.md

 obligingly promise it an appointment for later after the departure of the visitor" [@sartre_being_1993, 104]?  *Krapp's Last Tape* reminds us of the ubiquity of such appointments.
-The aptly named Soundmirror ("remember their laughter forever"), encourages the home archivist to commit happy and private mental states into externalized storage.
+The aptly named Soundmirror ("remember their laughter forever") encourages the home archivist to commit happy and private mental states into externalized storage.
 More than that, it implies an ongoing commitment to continually revisit one's own past representations: to label, to organize, to archive, to browse, and to re-encounter.

 These are private commitments, but also openly manufactured and monetized by media makers.
 "Remember forever," also contains a threat, "lest you forget."
-The content of the messages in the reflection is not really about "their laughter" at all.
+The content of the memories in the reflection does not contain "their laughter" at all.
-The advertisements for personal storage media encourage their users to cherish their own memories, not their loved ones.
-Strictly speaking, the personal recorder is a device for transmitting memories (and not events) across time.

 "It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868 [@peirce_consequences_1868, 156; also quoted in @weel_changing_2012, 14-5].
-This short piece on "some consequences of four incapacities," concludes with a tantalizing proposition, that, at the end of the nineteenth century, anticipates the turn towards extended cognition in the second half of the twentieth.
-Peirce writes:
+The spool holds what Peirce called "the external sign of man."
+He writes:

 > For as the fact that every thought is an external sign, taken in conjunction with the fact that life is a train of thought, proves that man is a